How to silicone a shower if your old seal needs replacing due to mould damage

 1. Clean and mask area

-Before you add any silicone you need to make sure that area is clean and dry.
+Before you add any silicone you need to make sure that area is clean and dry and free from any remnants of old silicone (this can usually be peeled off).
 Start with a stiff hand brush to get rid of any debris and dust, and then use a vacuum to clean the area to be sealed.
 Wipe down a damp cloth, followed by a wipe down with a dry cloth and leave to dry for 5-10 minutes.

 To make sure that your shower room ideas look as good as you imagined you need to use masking tape to get crisp even edges on your silicone.
 Blue painter's tape is a good choice.
 Place a length of the tape either side of where the silicone is to go.
 Leave a gap of around 3mm on both sides.